What Does The One Year Professional Garden Design Diplomas Course Include?

 Four live projects with real clients on a range of gardens

 Externally assessed and supported by Bridgwater & Taunton College

 Introduction to how CAD can help

 Marketing your new business

-How Often Do I Come to the School The One Year Professional Inclass Course?
+How Often Do I Come To The School On The One Year Professional Garden Design Diploma Course?